Last updated October 5th, 2018

 - Baremetrics for company financial reporting

-- Mailchimp for our mailing list (there's separate opt-in for this list)
+- Mailchimp for our mailing list (there is a separate opt-in for this list)

 We have Data Processing Addendums with all of our Subprocessors.